Shiga toxin: Transmission

+Shiga toxin is usually taken in with contaminated food or water.
 The toxin requires highly specific receptors on the cells' surface in order to attach and enter the cell; species such as cattle, swine, and deer which do not carry these receptors may harbor toxigenic bacteria without any ill effect, shedding them in their feces, from where they may be spread to humans.

 Clinical significance

 Symptoms of Shiga toxin ingestion include abdominal pain as well as watery diarrhea.
+Bloody diarrhea may be seen.
 Severe life-threatening cases are characterized by hemorrhagic colitis (HC).

 The toxin is associated with hemolytic-uremic syndrome.
 In contrast, Shigella species may also produce shigella enterotoxins, which are the cause of dysentery.

 The toxin is effective against small blood vessels, such as found in the digestive tract, the kidney, and lungs, but not against large vessels such as the arteries or major veins.
 A specific target for the toxin appears to be the vascular endothelium of the glomerulus.
 This is the filtering structure that is a key to the function of the kidney.
 Destroying these structures leads to kidney failure and the development of the often deadly and frequently debilitating hemolytic uremic syndrome.
 Food poisoning with Shiga toxin often also has effects on the lungs and the nervous system.